VMware Data Services Manager Kubernetes API

 Modes of operation

-• Semi-automated: you still need to create DNS records and the SQL Server’s identity account in Active Directory, but instead of creating SPNs and a keytab, you will provide to DSM the credentials of user who can write to the servicePrincipalName property; then, DSM itself will register the required SPNs and generate a keytab file.
+• Automated creation of Service Principal Names : you still need to create the SQL Server’s identity account in Active Directory, but instead of creating SPNs and a keytab, you need to provide to DSM the credentials of user who can write to the servicePrincipalName property; then, DSM itself will register the required SPNs and generate a keytab file.

 Prerequisites